openvinotoolkit/training_extensions/.github/ISSUE_TEMPLATE/question.md

 <!--
     Thank you very much for contributing to this project by creating an issue!

-    Try to clear and concise describe your quastion.
+    Try to describe your issue clearly and concisely and include the context.
-    Do not forget to specify the context.
 -->